SauloHS/WinFetch/README.md

 If you have a better way to implement something, implement it yourself, I ain't doing any of that.

 If you want to rewrite the entire project for no reason whatsoever, that's uhmm, interesting.

+If you want something changed, fork it.

+If you improve it, congratulations.

+If you break it, congratulations.

+Just don't ask me nothing

 ---